grantsrb/cogmtc/README.md

         prediction.
 0 means the earliest lstm, this is the default.
         -1 means the lstm just before the action prediction.
 Only applicable in NSepLSTM variants.
+    "cut_lang_grad": bool
+        if true, the gradient from the language pathway is not propagated beyond the first language lstm
     "extra_lang_pred": bool
         if true, the DoubleVaryLSTM will include an extra language prediction system that it will use for making